 Perspective on bubble utilization can also come from a surprising source: animals.
 For example, humpback whales hunt using bubbly regions (called bubble nets) and loud vocalizations.
 Specifically, they release air from their blowholes while spiraling downwards, creating a bubbly wall surrounding their prey.
-Next, they vocalize from the exterior (~188dB), effectively trapping the small fish inside a “wall-of-sound”.
+Next, they vocalize from the exterior (~188dB), effectively trapping the small fish inside a “wall of sound”.
 Finally, they swim up and through the interior, feeding on the trapped fish.
 While fascinating, the acoustic mechanisms that enable this behavior are only poorly understood.
-We utilized an ensemble-averaged bubbly flow model to faithfully simulate the relevant acoustic phenomena, leading to an advanced interpretation of this behavior.
+We utilized an ensemble-averaged bubbly flow model to faithfully simulate the relevant acoustic phenomena, advancing our interpretation of this behavior.
 Similar outcomes are desirable for sensitive, implanted biomedical devices.